MalakaSupun/EMG-Controlled-Adaptive-Wearable-Robotic-Exoskeleton-for-Upper-Limb-Rehabilitation/README.md

 </p>

 <h1 align="center">
-  EMG Controlled Adaptive Wearable Robotic Exoskeleton for Upper Limb Rehabilitation AI
+  EMG Controlled Adaptive Wearable Robotic Exoskeleton for Upper Limb Rehabilitation Using AI
 </h1>

-# Results..
+#
 <p align = "justify">
 The methodology applied in this research is targeted at making use of state-of-the-art Deep Learning and Machine Learning techniques to enable accurate prediction of the Range of